-Special Needs at Sea works with Princess to provide mobility services for thousands of travelers aboard their ships each year!
+Special Needs at Sea works with Princess to provide mobility services, including wheelchair rentals, for thousands of travelers aboard their ships each year!

 For travelers with limited mobility, all of Princess’ vessels have ADA wheelchair accessible staterooms.
 The Crown Class Ships, specifically the Emerald Princess and Ruby Princess, and the Diamond Class Ships, specifically the Diamond Princess and Sapphire Princess, have the most accessible staterooms, with 30 and 27 accessible staterooms, respectfully, and are in a variety of categories.

-Accessible rooms have widened doorways into the cabin and bathroom; wheel-in showers, hand-held showerheads and bath distress alarms; lowered closet railings, sinks, and handrails; and removed or revamped thresholds.
-The Princess fleet also has access-friendly restaurants, theaters, spas, lounges and open deck space.
+Accessible rooms for wheelchair travel guests have widened doorways into the cabin and bathroom; wheel-in showers, hand-held showerheads and bath distress alarms; lowered closet railings, sinks, and handrails; and removed or revamped thresholds.
+The Princess fleet also has wheelchair travel-friendly restaurants, theaters, spas, lounges and open deck space.
 Elevators have at least a 36” doorway, and wheelchair seating is available in show lounges and other public spaces.

-Princess Cruises does not provide wheelchairs or scooters for their guests.
+Princess Cruises does not provide wheelchair rentals or scooters for their guests.
 For wheelchair rentals, scooter rentals or other special needs equipment rentals, contact Special Needs Group at (800) 513-4515.
 To learn more about each of the ship’s accessibility, contact the Princess Access Office at 661 284-4521.